choria-io/website/docs/content/configuration/reference/_index.md

 ## File locations and names

-Choria supports many different files for configuration, the complexity is in the Client - for server and broker you are required to supply a file.
+Choria supports many files for configuration, the complexity is in the Client - for server and broker you are required to supply a file.

 ### Client Configuration